Menditect/documentation/additional/01-howtos/run-mta-on-premise.md

 When installing MTA for the first time, always clean up your existing environment first (both the database and the Mendix model).
 :::

-## Cloud deployment and configuration
+## Configuring a new MTA implementation

 Your cloud needs to meet at least the specifications of the Mendix S21-STANDARD container, see [Mendix Cloud Container resources](https://docs.mendix.com/developerportal/deploy/mendix-cloud-deploy/#resource-pack).